exercisedb-pro/exercisedb-dataset/README.md

 ## Frequently Asked Questions

+**Q: Are some animations human and others 3D?**
+No. All Vital Animations are 3D animated — none are real human footage.

 **Q: Do I need an API to use Vital Animations?**
 No. It's a one-time download.
 You host the files yourself — no ongoing API dependency, no rate limits, no recurring costs.